“Us to the test: See ya!”

 The “us” in question: The New York Yankees.
 The test?
 On the final exam, a teacher (@mr_chasteen101) told his students he’d cancel if a pro sports team commented on his viral TikTok video, posted in December of last year.

-It worked: Other comments on the video came from teams like the Detroit Lions and Pittsburgh Penguins.
+Other comments on the video came from teams like the Detroit Lions and Pittsburgh Penguins.
 The comment section wasn’t just teams, either.
 Dozens of other companies, including Papa John’s, Fashion Nova, and even Olaplex left a comment to encourage Mr. Chasteen to cancel the test.

 Every business represented in that comment thread was doing what we in the social media business refer to as “community management.”
 TikTok is designed to allow for creative use of the platform by individuals and companies alike, and businesses on the app will find that some of their greatest power comes from uniting users through community management.